 Decided you want to take out a short term loan?
 The next step is how.
 Thankfully, we’ve compiled a handy step-by-step guide:

 1) Do your research and check your eligibility

 For those of you not in the know, APR rates are “Annual Percentage Rates”, aka the standardised rate used to help borrowers understand the cost of borrowing.
 APR takes into account any additional charges and rates of interest on your loan.
-Some will be higher than others, and the rate will generally increase proportional to how much you want to borrow.
+As a result, some will be higher than others, and the rate will generally increase proportionally to how much you want to borrow.

 2) Pick your provider

 The next step is to pick the lender you’ll go with.
-There is a huge amount of lenders just one internet search away, so it’s key to decide how much you’d want to borrow, how long for, and to compare the different interest rates of lenders.
-Thankfully, you don’t have to do this all yourself – there are lots of loan eligibility checkers, and various websites that will offer you free advice.
+There is a huge amount of lenders just one internet search away, so it’s key to decide how much you’d want to borrow, how long for, and compare lenders’ different interest rates.
+Thankfully, you don’t have to do this all yourself – there are lots of loan eligibility checkers and various websites that will offer you free advice.

 Another thing to consider when you’re picking your provider is considering which one offers the best deal for your long term goals.
-Short term loans, and borrowing in general, can have a hefty impact on your credit score so you’ll need to keep this in mind.
-If you apply immediately for a short term loan and are subsequently denied, this could slightly reduce your credit score… and multiple rejections could harm it even further.
+Short term loans, and borrowing in general, can have a hefty impact on your credit score, so you’ll need to keep this in mind.
+For example, if you apply immediately for a short term loan and are subsequently denied, this could slightly reduce your credit score… and multiple rejections could harm it even further.
 Here are some key things you need to check when picking a provider:

 – Can the payment schedule be changed?